 - Soaps and body washes can irritate your skin.
 Use gentle cleansers instead (such as CeraVe® or Cetaphil®) and use them only on the parts of your body that really need cleaning (such as sweaty areas like armpits and groin).
 Otherwise, just use water to wash.

 - Gently pat your skin to dry.
 Moisturize within 2 minutes of getting out.
 Your skin should still be damp.
 Use hypoallergenic moisturizers with ceramides (such as CeraVe®) that have no scents or other additives.
+Do not use the cream on areas of broken skin.

 - Talk to your care provider if you’re having trouble managing the itching.
 There are medicated creams and medicine that can help.
 Some over-the-counter creams or lotions, such as Gold Bond® anti-itch products might help.